johnsimcall/redhatgov.github.io/content/workshops/hyperconverged/lab6.md

 ---
-title: Lab 6 - Import an existing VM from VMware
+title: Guided Demo - Import an existing VM from VMware
 workshops: hyperconverged
 workshop_weight: 60
 layout: lab
 ---

-# Lab 6
+# Guided Demo - Import an existing VM from VMware

-## Part I - Add a Provider
+While the previous Lab covered importing a standalone virtual machine appliance (saved as an .ova file), what about migrating multiple virtual machines at the same time from an existing hypervisor?
+This guided demo will do just that and walk you through importing a virtual machine from an existing VMware hypervisor.

 <div class="embed video-player">
 <iframe class="youtube-player" type="text/html"